Unleashed (band): History

 The band went on hiatus after 7–8 years of recording and touring.
-They were concentrating on life outside the music business, their musical side projects, and studying.
-After a reissue of the band's classics in 2002, the band released a new album called Hell's Unleashed in the same year, and they began to tour once again.
-This was also the same year Hedlund had come under scrutiny because of allegations that he was a Nazi sympathizer.
-Dave Grohl of Foo Fighters initially had intended to approach Hedlund, hoping he would contribute lead vocals to one of the songs for his Probot metal project, but the album producer, Matt Sweeney, discouraged him from doing so because of the rumors of Hedlund's alleged sympathies.
-Hedlund quickly branded these accusations as false and stated, Unleashed praises nature, beast and man.
+They concentrated on life outside the music business, their side projects, and studying.
+After a reissue of the band's classics in 2002, the band released the album Hell's Unleashed in the same year, and began to tour again.
+This was also the year Hedlund came under scrutiny because of allegations that he was a Nazi sympathizer.
+Dave Grohl of Foo Fighters intended to approach Hedlund for his Probot metal project, but the album producer, Matt Sweeney, discouraged him from doing so because of Hedlund's alleged sympathies.
+Hedlund branded these accusations as false and stated, Unleashed praises nature, beast and man.
 Man....regardless of background, place of birth or color of the skin.

 In 2004, Unleashed released their seventh studio album, Sworn Allegiance.
 In October 2006, the band released their eighth studio album, Midvinterblot.
 Unleashed toured Europe in November 2006 as part of the Masters of Death tour, with Grave, Dismember, and Entombed.
 On February and March 2007, they headlined a North American tour with Krisiun and Belphegor.
-June 2008 saw the release of their ninth studio album entitled Hammer Battalion.
+June 2008 saw the release of their ninth studio album, Hammer Battalion.

-On 24 July 2009, Unleashed signed a contract with German label Nuclear Blast Records for the release of their tenth album entitled As Yggdrasil Trembles.
-In the press statement the band said, "We are very much looking forward to this new cooperation!
+On 24 July 2009, Unleashed signed with Nuclear Blast Records for the release of their tenth album, As Yggdrasil Trembles.
+In the press statement, the band said, "We are very much looking forward to this new cooperation!
 The recording of the album is scheduled for October/November this year."

 In summer 2010, Unleashed was part of the Summer Breeze Open Air and the With Full Force heavy metal festivals in Germany.
-The band's 11th studio album Odalheim was released also on Nuclear Blast Records in April 2012, and their twelfth record Dawn of the Nine was released 24 April 2015.
-In early 2018, it was announced that Unleashed had signed to prominent Austrian label Napalm Records, through whom they released their next album entitled The Hunt for White Christ later that year.
+The band's 11th studio album, Odalheim, was released on Nuclear Blast Records in April 2012, and their twelfth record, Dawn of the Nine, was released 24 April 2015.
+In early 2018, Unleashed signed to Napalm Records, through whom they released their next album, The Hunt for White Christ, later that year.
 In February 2021, the band announced that they were working on their 14th studio album.
 The resulting No Sign of Life was released in late 2021.

+The band played Maryland Deathfest in 2025.